 The event will run from xxxxx to xxxx , and will feature all things for xxxx!
 One lucky Winner will receive my giveaway package, and I believe this would be another great way to showcase your shop and products.
 I would also welcome the opportunity to do an additional Product Review and/or Pre-Event Giveaway as well, if interested.

-In exchange for partnering with me for the xxxxxx , I would offer your shop PR in the form of a Sponsor Spotlight post, Facebook status updates, and tweets – all with do-follow links from now through the end of the event.
-Mandatory visits to your Facebook page and or website is required in the event.
+In exchange for partnering with me for the xxxxxx , I would offer your shop PR in the form of a Sponsor Spotlight post, Facebook status updates, and tweets.
+Mandatory visits to your Facebook page and/or website are required in the event.

 Thank you for your time and consideration.
 I hope to be working with you soon!

 Any other Social sites you want to list

 Note how this example pitch letter provides an introduction to the contest, some statistics about your blog, some details about your blog, what you can/will do for them in return for featuring their product, your contact information.

 Example Pitch Letter #2 –Pitching for an Product/Event (could be in response to a Press Release they sent to you)

 Example Pitch Letter #3 – The Found Source (via another blogger/Facebook/conference etc)

 I am a product reviewer at xxxx (URL ).
 I came across your information/product at XXXX and would be interested in reviewing xxxx.
 I am always on the lookout for products/services that would be a good fit for my readers, (describe audience) who are looking for products that are xxxxxx.
 I think xxxx would be a wonderful product for my readers as as it seems to be focused on those same qualities.
 Also, it seems xxxx offers a variety of choices (or whatever they do offer) that you simply cannot find in XXXXX>